lenelise/stavanger_parkinglots/README.md

 I did not have any goal going into this little project, but the outcomes ended up being:

-- learning a lot of new things in python matplotlib library.
+:sunglasses: learning a lot of new things in python matplotlib library.
-- getting hands on experience exploring and cleaning an unfamiliar and "real" dataset
+:smiling_imp: getting hands on experience exploring and cleaning an unfamiliar and "real" dataset
-- regaining the faith in my programmatic and mathematical abilities
+:bowtie: regaining the faith in my programmatic and mathematical abilities